-There is the old view of meditation that one empties their mind and then they are in nirvana.
-The assumptions if we could just quiet our mind, then nirvana would arise.
-Chattering of our worries, planning, analysis was the enemy.
+There is the old view of meditation that one empties their mind, and then they are in nirvana.
+The assumption if we could quiet our mind, then nirvana would arise.
+The chattering of our worries, planning, the analysis was the enemy.

-A brief time doing what is called non-directive meditation reveals that much more enticing than mind chatter are the images that seep into our inner view.
+A brief time doing non-directive meditation reveals that much more enticing than mind chatter are the images that seep into our inner view.
 These are more than snapshots of some irrelevant street corner or some dreamy unknown possibility.
 Images become movies, complete with sound, touch, and emotional tone that draws us along.
-So immersive they are, we loose track of time, the environment around us, our original intent to mediate.
-We started off with the goal of standing off, untouched by our mind, heart, and the world, and instead we are wrapped up in its drama.
+So immersive they are, we lose track of time, the environment around us, our original intent to mediate.
+We started with the goal of standing off, untouched by our mind, heart, and the world, and instead, we are wrapped up in its drama.

 Scenes from the movie on the Buddha’s life, the Little Buddha, capture our struggle not to be overtaken by inner attractions when meditating.
 Of course, when we are working to increase imagination, we seek out such attractions and linger within them, but that discussion is for another time.
 Meditation can show us just as frequent and deep our inner imagery is, called or uncalled.